Try this healthy twist on classic Deviled Eggs with colorful vegetable purees in the mix Veggie Deviled Eggs boost flavor, nutrition and color!

 You can turn this recipe into a nutritious sandwich filling or a spread for crackers by chopping the hard-cooked eggs and stirring in the rest of the ingredients.
 If you have leftover and they look “blah” the day after the party, give this egg salad version a try!

 - 1/4 cup plain greek yogurt

-- 1/4 cup vegetable of your choice sweet potato (diced), beet (diced), peas, fresh avocado, or 2 cups baby spinach
+- 1/4 cup veggie puree sweet potato, beet, peas, fresh avocado, baby spinach

 - 1 tablespoon dijon mustard